ETSISI-Research/PositioningSystem-api/README.md

 ## Installation

+* Apache server should have mod_rewrite enabled

-chmod folders data/DoctrineORMModule/Proxy if error is raised
+* chmod folders data/DoctrineORMModule/Proxy if error is raised

 ## Notes